jeftreece/dnamatch-tools/README.md

 SNP definitions you want to use.
 You will need a corresponding file for both hg19 and hg38, if you intend to use both versions of the reference genome.
-Locate the file(s), then edit the program to point to the correct location, then run `snpinfo.py -B`.
+Locate the file(s), then edit the program to point to the correct location, then run `snpinfo.py -C`.
 Once that is done, you can run "snpinfo.py -s <snpname>"; see examples below.

 This program is mainly focused on Y-DNA snps, but it should work in